-Full copies of Curriculum Policies are kept in the school office for parents to examine.
+Curriculum details are available on our website.

 The following gives a brief outline:

 CORE SUBJECTS

 ENGLISH

 The English programme provides the basic skills of reading, writing and spelling, and uses drama, poetry and literature to widen the children's experience of language.
 The English programme is introduced to the Reception classes in the Summer term, but from Year One it is taught for the recommended hour per day, as a minimum, since aspects of English work occur throughout all subjects.